contactandyc/another-c-library/12_red_black_tree.md

   node_t *parent, *grandparent, *uncle;
 ```

-The red black tree insert may need to recurse.
+The red-black tree insert may need to recurse.
 Many recursion problems (this one included) can be written as a loop.
 The loop will continue forever until a break is called.
 ```c
 while (true) {
   parent = node->parent;
 ```
 At this point in the code, the node is always red.

 The first check is to see if the given node is the root node.
 If the node doesn't have a parent, it is a root node.
-Root nodes are colored black and then we are done (break out of the while loop).
+Root nodes are colored black, and then we are done (break out of the while loop).
 ```c
   if(!parent) {
     node->parent = NULL;